fromothers/www.maxhallinan.com/posts/_drafts/2018-06-10-the-debuggable-body.md

   subject, one might find that a human has not merely been modelled but simulated
 - it is this line of thought which explains why i would prefer to be a human simulation and not a biological human
+- if i am simulated, then i am debuggable.